-If you're new to form tools, Google Forms is the best one to test out because it's free.
+If you're new to form tools, Google Forms is a great option to test out because it's free.
 Functionality is extremely limited and the setup is a bit clunky to get the forms into Workhub, but we can't fault Google too much since they're offering this for free.
 If you find the setup confusing, try out a free trial of any of the other form tools in our knowledge base.

 First, create a Google Drive account.
-Once active, click the Create button and select Form.
+Once active, click the Create button and select Forms.

 Build your form with the drag and drop options as provided:

 After you are done adding fields.
 You`ll want to click on Responses and select the spreadsheet icon: